skilld-labs/google_cse/README.txt

 -----------

-After installing this module, configure it by entering Google's alphanumeric ID for your CSE.
-Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a search block can also be enabled.
+After installing this module, configure it by entering Google's alphanumeric ID for your CSE at admin/config/search/settings.
+Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a separate search block can also be enabled.

 REQUIREMENTS
 ------------